ifle/vscode-nitra-lang/README.md

 # Nitra Language support

-Support for the Nitra programming language in visual studio code.
+Support for the Nitra programming language in Visual Studio Code.

 ## Highlighting

-Highlighting

-Adds highlighting support for Nitra (.nitra).
+Adds basic highlighting support for Nitra (.nitra).

 ### 0.0.*

-Initial release of Highlighting
+Initial preview of Highlighting